 What’s the population of Austin?

-The Austin-Round Rock metro area has a total population of more than 2.2 million as of the 2018 census count.
-The city itself, however, has a population of more than 960,000.
-The city is young, with a median age of 34, and there’s an even 50/50 split of men and women.
-If you’re not married but would like to be, you’ll be glad to know that approximately 51% of the population of Austin is single.
+Austin has a population of 940,359.
+The city is young, with a median age of 34, and there’s an even 50/50 split of men and women, and approximately 51% of the population of Austin is single.